 Step 2: Does the patient have an immediate life-threatening problem (i.e., mean arterial pressure (MAP) <50 mmHg)?

 Perform a specific physical exam, focusing on the cardiac and respiratory systems, ventilator, and chest drains.

-Review the 24 hour chart.
-Get relevant research: blood gases, superior vena caval (SsvcO2), electrocardiogram (atrial and 12-lead), and chest x-ray.
+Review the 24-hour chart.
+Get relevant research: blood gases, superior vena cava (SsvcO2), electrocardiogram (atrial and 12-lead), and chest x-ray.
 Review the old notes and intraoperative course.
 Inform the surgeon

 Paralyze and sedate the patient and ventilate with 100% oxygen.
 If indicated, disconnect the head from the ventilator and ventilate by hand with a manual resuscitator.

 Move the heart rate to 90 beats/min using the dual-chamber pacemaker [DDD] or the A + V asynchronous pacing mode of [DOO] at maximum output.